 As a rule, for higher quality teas, you’ll use more tea leaves, a lower water temperature and a shorter steeping time; lower quality teas will need fewer leaves, a higher temperature and longer steeping times.

-Any glass or ceramic pot will do, though.
+Any glass or ceramic pot will work, though.

 For detailed instructions on using some of the more specialized equipment, please see the pages for the individual teas listed below.